Early years and childcare enforcement policy

 Our enforcement powers are set out in the Childcare Act 2006 and associated regulations.
 They apply to the early years providers and agencies that we regulate.
 These are:

-• Early Years Register – childminders and childcare providers caring for children aged from birth to the 31 August following their fifth birthday
+- Early Years Register – childminders (with domestic premises and without domestic premises) and childcare providers caring for children aged from birth to the 31 August following their fifth birthday

-• Childminder agencies – organisations able to register childminders and provide childminders with support services, training and development.
-They also carry out assessments of the childminders registered with them.
+- Childminder agencies – organisations able to register childminders, childminders without domestic premises and childcare on domestic premises providers and offer childminders support services, training and development.
+They also carry out assessments of the childminders registered with them

 If you are registered on both the Early Years Register and the Childcare Register, you should refer to the Early Years Register enforcement actions section in the first instance.